-Find the Right Person for the Job with The Whole Mind Interviewing Process
+Find the Right Person with The Whole Mind Interviewing Process

-For centuries we’ve known that the human mind has three parts, unfortunately most recruiting and hiring processes forget this.
-Often personality assessments are misused as screening tools, resumes are overused, and interviews are only utilized for assessing whether employers “like” a candidate.
+For centuries, we’ve known that the human mind has three parts; unfortunately, most recruiting and hiring processes forget this.
+Often, personality assessments are misused as screening tools, resumes are overused, and interviews are only used to assess whether employers “like” a candidate.
 None of these approaches provides actual information about how a person will perform.
-None provide relevant or reliable information as it relates to actual job performance.
+None provides relevant or reliable information as it relates to actual job performance.

-Particularly for key positions it’s critical to assess all three parts of a candidate’s mind in order to understand how he or she relates to others, strives to perform, and thinks to process information.
+Particularly for key positions, it’s critical to assess all three aspects of a candidate’s mind to understand how they relate to others, strive to perform, and think to process information.
 These three distinct areas can be assessed through a combination of affordable tools, verbal interviews, and assigned activities that are orchestrated during the recruiting process.

 We have tested different tools and developed a base process for Whole Mind Candidate Assessment practices.

 No process guarantees a successful hire.
 Every process is contingent on the availability of a continually fluctuating candidate pool.
-In addition, there may be major internal obstacles, such as a lack of readiness to internally accept a new person due to unstable cultural dynamics or having unrealistic and unaligned management expectations.
+Additionally, there may be significant internal obstacles, such as a lack of readiness to accept a new person internally due to unstable cultural dynamics or unrealistic and unaligned management expectations.

 Increase your chances of successful selection

-Our business turnaround services address such issues as an important parallel track to hiring.
-As a focused tactical process, our Whole Mind Assessment is comprehensive and gives you far more reliable information than “winging it.”
-Our process is important for developing an accurate profile of a future employee who will be meaningful to your organization, and is one we encourage for higher-level, key executives and leaders.
+Our business turnaround services address such issues as an essential parallel track to hiring.
+As a focused, tactical process, our Whole Mind Assessment is comprehensive and provides you with far more reliable information than “winging it.”
+Our process is essential for developing an accurate profile of a future employee who will be meaningful to your organization, and is one we encourage for higher-level, key executives and leaders.

 Some highlights of the Whole Mind process include: